 Kaarina Kaikkonen’s biography

 Kaarina Kaikkonen is one of the most important artistic sculptors of our time.
-She is best known for her inventive use of second-hand pieces of clothing (mostly jackets & shirts) and molded craft paper to transform public places like churches, streets and plazas into memorable jacket installations.
+She is best known for her inventive use of second-hand clothing pieces (mostly jackets & shirts) and molded craft paper to transform public places like churches, streets and plazas into memorable jacket installations.
 The environment is incorporated into these installations in some way, resulting in a beautiful, colorful cloth landscape.
 Each garment individually tells a story as an extension of its past wearer, and as a group, they come together to create a history and visual retelling of their space.

 Inspiration & more

-Thanks to several magnificent public works, both small and large-scale, she has done in her home country Finland and elsewhere around the world (read: US, UK, Canada, Japan, and Cuba), she is now a household name in the art world.
+Thanks to several magnificent public works, both small and large-scale, she has done in her home country Finland and elsewhere worldwide (read: US, UK, Canada, Japan, and Cuba), she is now a household name in the art world.
 That’s why it comes as no surprise that her collection has been featured in myriads of world-class museums all over the world, most notably Borås Art Museum, Sweden; Wyoming University Art Museum, US; Helsinki City Art Museum, Finland; and Aine Art Museum, Tornio, Finland, just to name a few.

-Kaarina Kaikkonen installations and artworks are monumental and glorious both in creativity and size.
+Kaarina Kaikkonen’s installations and artworks are monumental and glorious both in creativity and size.
 The central theme in all her work is using recycled stuff to relive the essence of the previous owner and add nuances to public places.
 As such, her work is not only approachable but also evokes complex yet ambiguous images.
 She’s been known to use neckties, shirts, coats and even shoes to breathe more life into her objects, with notable examples being Shadow, an impressive piece she did back in the late 1990s, an installation for the Museo Nacional de Bellas Artes in Santiago, Chile and others.

 Awards and Recognition